avinashbhat/avinashbhat.github.io/_posts/2019-05-17-Introduction-to-NetworkX-Example.md

----
-layout: default
----
-An example to add on to the previous post.
+This is a post containing examples to add on to the previous post.

-## Introduction to Python NetworkX package
-Wikipedia says NetworkX is a Python library for studying graphs and networks.

 ##### Modeling road network of India